epwalsh/batched-fn/README.md

 ❗️ *Note that the `predict_for_http_request` function now has to be `async`.*

-Here we set the `max_batch_size` to 16 and `delay` to 50 milliseconds.
+Here we set the `max_batch_size` to 16 and `max_delay`
+to 50 milliseconds.
 This means the batched function will wait at most 50 milliseconds after receiving a single input to fill a batch of 16.
 If 15 more inputs are not received within 50 milliseconds then the partial batch will be ran as-is.

-## Tuning max batch size and delay
+## Tuning max batch size and max delay

 The optimal batch size and delay will depend on the specifics of your use case, such as how big of a batch you can fit in memory
 (typically on the order of 8, 16, 32, or 64 for a deep learning model) and how long of a delay you can afford.
 In general you want to set both of these as high as you can.

 It's worth noting that the response time of your application might actually go *down* under high load.
-This is because the batch handler will be called as soon as either a batch of `max_batch_size` is filled or `delay` milliseconds has passed, whichever happens first.
+This is because the batch handler will be called as soon as either a batch of `max_batch_size` is filled or `max_delay` milliseconds has passed, whichever happens first.
-So under high load batches will be filled quickly, but under low load the response time will be at least `delay` milliseconds (adding the time it takes to actually process a batch and respond).
+So under high load batches will be filled quickly, but under low load the response time will be at least `max_delay` milliseconds (adding the time it takes to actually process a batch and respond).